scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Placement of advertisements

-A user can create a new advertisement for real estate.
+A real estate manager can create a new advertisement for real estate.
 An advertisement consists of required general information and additonal optional information about the real estate it concerns.

 The following general information can be declared: